Skip to content

 Organizations often use this for compliance requirements - reminding users about consent requirements, data handling policies, or appropriate use guidelines.
 Educational institutions might note that recordings are for academic purposes only.
 Healthcare organizations could reference HIPAA compliance requirements.

 Keep disclaimers concise and relevant.
 Users see this message frequently, so lengthy legal text becomes an ignored click-through.
 Focus on the most important points, and link to detailed policies if needed.
-The markdown support lets you format the message clearly with bold text for emphasis or links to additional resources.
+The markdown support lets you format the message clearly for better readability and comprehension.

 Every setting on this page affects all users immediately.
 Changes take effect as soon as you save them, without requiring system restarts or user logouts.
 This immediate application means you should test changes carefully and communicate significant modifications to your users.